Approved Viagra copies flood drugstores in Korea

 As of Thursday, some 19 pharmaceutical firms had received approval for 37 generic Viagra copies from the Korea Food and Drug Administration.

 Some of the released generic versions have put their own spin on the “little blue pill”.
-Happigra comes in pill or mint-flavored powder form, says maker Samjin Pharmaceuticals.
+Happigra comes in pill or mint-flavoured powder form, says maker Samjin Pharmaceuticals .
 Daewoong Pharma, maker of Nurigra, made the pill triangular and green in answer to consumer suggestions that blue is too recognizable as an impotence drug.

 Other competitors touted affordable prices.
 Hanmi’s generic Viagra called “Pal Pal” costs 5,000 won ($4.25) per 100 mg tablet, or one-third the local over-the-counter price of Viagra, according to the company.